vtex-apps/overlay-layout/docs/README.md

-📢 Don't fork this project.
-Use, [contribute](https://github.com/vtex-apps/popover-layout), or open issues through [Store Discussion](https://github.com/vtex-apps/store-discussion).
+📢 Use this project, [contribute](https://github.com/vtex-apps/popover-layout) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

+# Popover Layout

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-0-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-# [DO NOT USE THIS] Popover Layout

-This repository provides blocks that can help you create a Dropdown, Select or a Tooltip component.
+The Popover Layout app provides blocks that help you create a Dropdown, Select or a Tooltip component.

+Foto/Gif exemplo

 ## Configuration

-1. Import the popover layout app to your theme's dependencies in the `manifest.json`, for example:
+1. Add the Popover Layout app to your theme's dependencies in the `manifest.json`, for example:

 ```jsonc
 {